nbarnhouse/nbarnhouse/README.md

 With more than 15 years in the IT Industry, I have enjoyed the experience of continuously learning and contributing meaningfully to every facet of technology in my professional career.
 I bring a unique combination of discipline, organization, and drive with a desire for problem solving and continuous improvement that makes software development a natural fit.
 In other words, I've found something I love just as much as finishing my to-do lists.

 ## Technical Skills
-- Languages: Javascript, Swift
+- Languages: Javascript
-- Frameworks & Libraries: React, React Native, Angular, Node.js, Express
+- Frameworks & Libraries: React Native, Node.js, Express
-- Databases: PostgreSQL, MongoDB
+- Databases: PostgreSQL
 - Tools & Platforms: GitHub, VSCode, Postico, Heroku, Postman

 ## Key Projects